immunomind/immunarch/README.md

     + Tutorial is available [here](https://immunarch.com/articles/7_fixvis.html).

-# Introduction
-`immunarch` is an R package designed to analyse TCR and BCR (immunoglobulin) repertoires, which constitute a large amount of data.
-The mission of `immunarch` is to make immune sequencing data analysis as effortless as possible---and help you focus on research instead of coding.

 ## Installation
 You can find the list of releases of immunarch here: https://github.com/immunomind/immunarch/releases

 In order to install immunarch, you need to download it first.
-If you want to download the latest version, you need to download the package file, available here https://github.com/immunomind/immunarch/releases/download/latest/immunarch.tar.gz
+If you want to download the latest version, you need to download the package file, available here https://github.com/immunomind/immunarch/raw/master/immunarch.tar.gz

 Note that you should not un-archive it!